george-language/george-language.github.io/book/chapter6.md

 Smooth sailing from here!
 In this chapter, we’ll discuss:

-- Errors and things you may encounter while using GLang
+- Errors you may encounter
 - Graceful error handling with `try`/`catch`